 A staycation is when you take planned vacation from work, but instead of jetting off to a faraway destination, you stay home instead.

 Originally popularized during the economic crash of 2008, a staycation allows you to stay home and save money on travel, while still enjoying down time.
 While it might sound boring, staying in your home city during your vacation can be quite fun.
 How often do you get to play tourist in your city for a few days?
 A staycation is an excellent opportunity to visit local attractions that you might previously have overlooked.

 This year is a particularly good time for a staycation because all Parks Canada parks and historic sites are free to the public to celebrate the 150th anniversary of the founding of Canada.
 For residents of la belle province, this year marks Montreal’s 375th birthday, and there will be similar opportunities in that city.

 When you live on a tight budget, every extra dollar counts.
 That’s why you should consider maximizing your spending by earning rewards for every dollar you spend.
 A cash-back credit card is a great way to take advantage of your spending because it pays you a small percentage of your spending back every year or every quarter.

 For example, the Scotia Momentum Visa Infinite credit card gives you 4% cash back for every dollar you spend on gas and groceries, up to a maximum of $25,000 in spending per year.
 If you’re a power commuter or have a large family, this could put hundreds of extra dollars in your pocket every year.

 Another great cash back credit card is the SimplyCash Preferred Card from American Express.
-This credit card lets you earn 5% cash back on gas, groceries, and restaurants for the first six months (up to $300), and 2% after that.
+This credit card lets you earn 10% cash back on eligible gas, grocery, and restaurant purchases for the first six months (up to $300 cash back), and 2% on all purchases after that.

 Budget your money using apps